Oak Ridges Moraine: Glacial sediments

-Glacial lake sediments cap the entire sequence of stratigraphy in the Oak Ridges Moraine, glacial Lake Algonquin and Lake Iroquois.
-The main depositional ingredient from these lakes is silt with some clay content, as layers of 2 to 20 m thick.
+Glacial lake sediments cap the entire sequence of Oak Ridges Moraine sediment stratigraphy in the region, namely from two glacial lakes, Lake Algonquin and Lake Iroquois.
+The main depositional ingredient from these lakes is silt with some clay content, as layers of 2 to 20 m thick in places.
 Glacial sediments are subject to erosional forces and valley cutting processes, removing previously laid sediments and placing them further along the river path.

 Unconformity

 At the Oak Ridges Moraine system, rocks from the Ordovician Period underlie the post-glacial sediment and are a large part of the bedrock geology, aside from the presence of some older basement rock beneath.
-From the basement rocks to the overlying stratigraphic successions is an unconformity (a gap in the geologic record) where many millions of years of depositional or crystalline record are erased.
-A large time gap is important in this context to correlate where and when this event occurred with respect to both local and surrounding geology of the lithostratigraphic record.
-Cause of this sedimentary gap may originate from a couple large scale meltwater events, the Algonquin and Ontarian erosional floods from melting glaciers of the Late Wisconsinan glaciation.
+From the basement rocks to the overlying stratigraphic successions is an unconformity (a gap in the geologic record) where many millions of years of depositional or crystalline record are erased (mostly Silurian to Pleistocene rocks) by regional erosion processes and continent building phases.
+A large time gap is important in this context to correlate where and when this event occurred with respect to both local and surrounding geology of the lithostratigraphic and geographical record.
+Cause of this stratigraphic gap may originate from a couple large scale meltwater events, the older Algonquin and younger Ontarian erosional floods from melting glaciers of the Late Wisconsinan glaciation.

 Paleozoic bedrock

 Basement layers are composed of Early Ordovician aged dolostone as a first sequence only to be stripped away by erosion in the Middle Ordovician.
-Sea transgression in the Middle Ordovician brought in a second sequence of deposition as clastic and carbonate sediments above this new unconformity due to sea regression between the Early and Middle Ordovician.
+Sea transgression during continent reformation in the Middle Ordovician brought in a second sequence of deposition as clastic and carbonate sediments above this new unconformity.
 A third depositional sequence is found in the Late Ordovician, separated from the Middle Ordovician by local erosion and clastic sediments, consists of a shale base topped with more shale interbedded with limestone and calcareous siltstones.
-Above this sits an unconformity due to sea regression in the Late Ordovician to Early Silurian time.
-Large gaps in deposition from the Early Silurian through Mesozoic time allowed large scale erosion to occur in this geographic region to the onset of Quaternary glaciation and subsequent sediment deposition.
+Above this is yet another unconformity, this time due to sea regression in the Late Ordovician to Early Silurian time.
+Large gaps in deposition from the Early Silurian through Mesozoic time allowed large scale erosion to occur in this geographic region, to the onset of Quaternary glaciation and subsequent sediment deposition.
 A 1997 report from the Geological Survey of Canada estimates the bedrock thickness to range between 50 and 500 m thick, below approximately 200 m of Pleistocene aged sediments.
+This broad range of thickness is representative of the unequal effects of regional erosion, uplift, sedimentary deposition and continental processes (tectonics, building and destroying of continents).